nthimothe/ShopItApp/README.md

 ## Running the App

-ShopIt can be opened in Xcode and deployed to an iOS device just like an other app, but there are a few steps that need to be completed first:
+ShopIt can be opened in Xcode and deployed to an iOS device just like any other app, but there are a few steps that need to be completed first:

 • Download and install [Cocoapods](http://cocoapods.org/)
 • From the root directory, run the following command in Terminal: `pod install`